nrkno/nrkno-sanity-libs/docs/nrkno-sanity-principles.md

 ### Structure

-nrkno-sanity has an option -> structure builder library that makes extending the Sanity structure easier.
+nrkno-sanity uses [nrkno-schema-structure](../packages/sanity-plugin-nrkno-schema-structure) which makes building the Sanity structure easier.

-All documents with option.customStructure configuration are put in a directory-like data-structure, which can be mapped to StructureBuilder code.
+All documents with `customStructure` are put in a directory-like data-structure, which can be mapped to StructureBuilder code.

 The outermost Structure is then manually composed using this directory-structure based on group-names.